philippotto-hauber/election-model/README.md

 - the Stan code so far prioritizes transparency and ease of implementation over efficiency

-- improve the prior on the innovation covariance matrix that governs the comovement of the underlying vote intentions ($\boldmath{W}$ in the model description's notation).
+- improve the prior on the innovation covariance matrix that governs the comovement of the underlying vote intentions ($W$ in the model description's notation).
 I see two main points:
     - use additional data in determining the correlation matrix of vote shares across parties and states, not just historic election results (see the discussion in `priors/construct_priors.html`)
-    - rather than fixing $\boldmath{\hat{W}}$ and $\kappa$, place a prior on either or both values and update these in a fully Bayesian manner like the other parameters in the model.
-By treating $\boldmath{W}$ as known, a major source of uncertainty in the model - we simply don't know exactly how the underlying vote intentions comove and by how much they move - is disregarded!
-Prior Information about likely correlations between parties and states can still be incorporated by choosing a suitable prior like an inverse Wishart
+    - rather than fixing $\hat{W}$ and $\kappa$, place a prior on either or both values and update these in a fully Bayesian manner like the other parameters in the model.
+By treating $W$ as known, a major source of uncertainty in the model is disregarded!
+Prior information about likely correlations between parties and states can still be incorporated by choosing a suitable prior like an inverse Wishart

 - the fundamental forecast XXXXX